V-coder036/AWSProvisioning/README.md

 ## Running the Healthcheck Script

 1. Ensure you have curl installed on your local machine.
-2. Open a terminal and navigate to the project directory: `cd Devops-Node`
+2. Open a terminal and navigate to the project directory
+3. Add the ALB domain name to the healthcheck.sh script
-3. Run the healthcheck script: `./healthcheck.sh`
+4. Run the healthcheck script: `./healthcheck.sh`